sharekey/meteor-vite/README.md

 # Install meteor-vite and Vite
 meteor npm i meteor-vite

-# Meteor v3
+# Install Vite (Meteor v3)
 npm i -D vite

-# Meteor v2
+# Use Vite v4 on Meteor v2
-# Vite v5 dropped support for Node JS v14.
+# Vite v5 dropped support for Node.js v14 which is what Meteor v2 uses internally
 # npm i -D vite@4

 # Then add the Vite-Bundler package to your Meteor project.